Bleeding canker of horse chestnut: Disease Incidence

 |East of England||33%||59%|

-In a detailed survey of around 230 horse chestnuts in Hampshire, about half were found to be suffering from bleeding canker (Straw and Green, unpublished data).
-A higher proportion of trees in towns and rural areas displayed symptoms compared with woodland trees, while slightly more red horse chestnuts (A. x carnea) were affected compared with white flowered trees (A. hippocastanum).
+A regular annual survey of around 230 horse chestnuts in Hampshire has shown that at least half of the trees have developed bleeding canker symptoms.
+A higher proportion of trees in towns and rural areas are affected compared with woodland trees, while more red horse chestnuts (Aesculus x carnea) are affected than white-flowered trees (Aesculus hippocastanum).